TaskMetadata/KSP-console-to-PC-save-converter/README.md

 3. I’ve written this page for use with a Windows computer and an Xbox.
 This should still work on Mac and Linux, albeit some instructions might be wrong (e.g. there is no Microsoft Store on Mac or Linux).
 Use equivalent methods for them.\
 ***As for Playstation*** – The Playstation edition is very similar to the Xbox edition, if not identical, and their save structures are the same.
 Therefore, the .py extractor on this page can be used on their files too.
 However, you'll need another way to actually get the save files off the console; this page only has instructions for downloading the saves off of Xboxes (steps 1-3).
-I've heard that the PS4 can download savefiles onto USB, and apparently there is a subscription service for Playstation 5 that allows uploading savefiles to the cloud.
-Sometime soon, I’ll confirm which methods work.
+I've heard that the PS4 can download savefiles onto USB, and apparently there is a subscription service for Playstation 5 that allows uploading savefiles to the cloud. -- edit: I have confirmed that you can indeed download save files from ps4 and ps5, but they are encrypted and in an unreadable format.
+I have no experience in ps4 or ps5 tools, but it seems like they can be decrypted using other tools.
+You'll need to do that before using the standalone .py programs here.
 Therefore, steps 1 to 3 are for Xbox only (as they are instructions to download the saves from an Xbox) but I still *highly recommend* reading step 3, as it includes info that is seen in the Playstation version too.
 Steps 4 and 5 apply to both consoles - once you have obtained the save files from a playstation, you may proceed to step 3/4.
 Do also note that I may mention Xbox buttons or Xbox saves, but generally you can replace it with an equivalent process or word for Playstation.

+5.

 ## Instructions: